delatbabel/omnipay-vivapayments/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.

+### Quirks

+* All payments are in Euros (EUR).
+No other currency is supported.
+* Creating a purchase is a two step process.
+Firstly there needs to be an order created.
+Then, depending on the gateway (Redirect vs REST), either the customer is redirected to the gateway or further customer information is provided by a second REST call.
+* Direct card payments are not supported.
+Either a JS plugin is required (Native gateway) which creates a card reference, or a redirect is required (Redirect gateway).
+* It is impossible to tell from the gateway response whether the transaction requires a redirect or not.
+It's only possible to tell from the type of request made.
+So I have created separate gateway classes for the different types of purchase request (Native vs Redirect) which will return different types of response.
+* When making a redirect payment, upon completion of the checkout form, the customer is redirected back to your website.
+The redirection URLs are defined in your vivapayments.com account under the Sources section.
+You cannot provide a per-transaction returnUrl or cancelUrl parameter to redirect each transaction to a different URL as can be done in some gateways.
+* There is no separate void() method.
+The refund() method assumes a void() call is being made if it is within the same day as the transaction was created.
+In this case the refund amount must exactly equal the transaction amount.

+For all other documentation, usage examples, etc, see the documentation in the class docblocks.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on